-If you have questions about franchise lawyers, what they do, how they can help you, and what criteria you should evaluate before hiring a franchise lawyer, then this guide will help.
+If you have questions about franchise lawyers, what they do, how they can help, the cost, and how to select the right franchise lawyer for you, then this guide will help.

-The good news is that within the franchise industry there are some amazing franchise lawyers who are committed to the industry and their clients.
+Within the franchise industry there are some amazing franchise lawyers who are committed to the industry and their clients.
 So, take some time and find the right fit for your business.

 To learn about why we may be the perfect franchise lawyers for you and how we can help you grow your business, give us a call at (800) 976-4904 or contact us.